eser/laroux.js/README.md

 `laroux.js` is right for you if you:

 - Complain about people who do not know the difference between jQuery and Javascript.
-- Love working with more compact, organized libraries with smaller sizes (~30K).
+- Love working with more compact, organized libraries in smaller sizes (between 24K and 39K depending on your requirements).
 - Want to be working with native DOM objects instead of wrappers.
 - Want to leverage the debug console's autocomplete/fluent typing.
 - Are not satisfied with the performance of other libraries on mobile devices.
+- Looking for a light abstraction layer to build your toolkit on.
 - See [FAQ](https://larukedi.github.io/laroux.js/faq.html) for more.